ardbytes/ardbytes.github.io/book_notes/ddia.md

 The data model that best fits our application depends on the type of data we need to store and their access patterns ( relations ).
 Later chapters of the book discuss how to find out the data model that best fits the requirements of our application.

+> Study about the full text search data model.

 [ddia]: https://dataintensive.net/